kristbaum/pem_rl_game/README.md

 '''

-DEMO video on Friday as part of presentation:
+# DEMO video on Friday as part of presentation:

 120 seconds
 16:9 MP4

-Project abstract, which kind of training etc
+# Afterwards
-Statment of contribution of each project member
+Project abstract, which kind of training etc, user interactions etc Statment of contribution of each project member